jakubwieczorek/DigitsRecognition/README.md

 Don't hesitate to send me an email on jakub.wieczorek0101@gmail.com.

 ## Copyright and license
-IsolationVerifier project is copyright to CERN under the [MIT License](https://opensource.org/licenses/MIT).
+This project is copyright to Jakub Wieczorek under the [MIT License](https://opensource.org/licenses/MIT).